itsjameshan/tweet-gary/README.md

 #### Pandas interactive dashboard

-Run the `app.py` script.
-The app will load data from the postgresql, and show
+Run the `app.py` script from repository root folder.
+The browser will show the map and charts in a few seconds after loading data from the postgresql, and show
 * **Number of tweets** in a period of time,
 * The users **followers numbers**,
 * **Tweets content** when used garyvee hashtag,
 * which **states** the tweets came from if the user's location is set on, and
 * User **nearby location** on an map if the user's location is set on.